atzawada/concourse-postman-resource/readme.md

 # In
 ## Params
 At least one required:
-script - String: json that contains the tests to run. scripts - String[]: array of json scripts to run. folder - String: folder of json scripts to run.
+script - String: JSON file that contains the tests to run. scripts - String[]: Array of json scripts to run. folder - String: Folder of json scripts to run.

 Optional:
 env - String: Postman environment as json file.